 True patient and family engagement has consistently been shown to contribute to more positive outcomes for patients and families.

 To stay safe, patients and families need to be vigilant, ask questions and be ready to act if things don’t seem right.
 True patient and family engagement has consistently been shown to contribute to more positive outcomes for patients and families.
 You should look on the provider’s website for more information about where it stands on both patient-centered care and patient and family engagement.
-Find the latest patient safety scores for your hospital (such as those compiled by The Leapfrog Group, as well as patient satisfaction survey results from other sources.
-But remember, even in top-rated hospitals, some of the worst instances of medical errors and patient harm have occurred.
+In you’re in the U.S., find the latest patient safety scores for your hospital, (such as those compiled by The Leapfrog Group, as well as patient satisfaction survey results from other sources.
+No such scores are available in Canada.
+Remember, even in top-rated hospitals, some of the worst instances of medical errors and patient harm have occurred.

 Another caution: for the most part, rating agencies rely upon statistics that the hospitals themselves provide.
 Most are never independently verified and can be subject to wishful thinking, at the very least.

 Keep a comprehensive journal of your hospital stay, or your loved one’s, from start to finish.
 If you’re a family member, make sure you have it with you while visiting.
 Make detailed notes about the care that is being provided, as well as any significant conversations and interactions with healthcare professionals or hospital administrators.
 Always make sure to get their name and occupation or position in the hospital.